Plenty of law & order in Charger town these days.

 Take the bumper stick off and remove the head from the backside.
 San Diego needs the Chargers, and the Chargers need a new stadium.

-Topics: Jamal Williams
+Tags: Jamal Williams